-Troy Harrison says that when he was a student at Madison High School in Marshall, he attended a class in string music to get out of having to take typing.
-“That’s the whole reason I’m in music.”
-Harrison is a native of Madison County, and he believes one of his aunts was the source for Bascom Lunsford‘s chosen version of “Little Margret,” which has spread far and wide through the folk music world.
-According to family legend, his aunt, nine years old at the time, received either twenty-five or fifty cents for her song.
+When Troy Harrison was a student at Madison High School in Marshall, he had the option of taking a typing class or a music class.
+He chose music, and now says “That’s the whole reason I’m in music.”
+Harrison is a native of Madison County and comes from a family with musical pedigree.
+His aunt told him the story of when she sang “Little Margaret” for Bascom Lunsford, whose recorded version has spread far and wide through the folk music world.
+Miss Louetta Payne (who married Troy’s Uncle Abraham Etherton) received either twenty-five or fifty cents to sing the song for Bascom when she was nine years old.
 Despite this musical heritage, it took a class at school and the influence of teacher Becky Hanks to inspire Harrison to become a musician.
-Today Harrison is a wonderful banjo and guitar player, carrying on the traditions of his family and community.
+Today, Harrison is an expert banjo, guitar, and mandolin player, carrying on the traditions of his family and community.

 Troy Harrison took banjo lessons with Madison County legend Obray Ramsey.
-Ramsey was his primary teacher, and from him Harrison learned a three-finger style that he describes as, “a cross between bluegrass and oldtime—it’s just North Carolina.”
-He also learned to play the guitar, from Floyd Waldrop and from David Shelton of Shelton Laurel.
+As Troy’s primary teacher, Ramsey shared his three-finger style that Troy describes as, “a cross between bluegrass and old time—it’s just North Carolina.”
+The two-finger banjo style of Madison County’s Jerry Adams also play a significant role in shaping Troy’s style and sound.
+Troy picked up foundations of his guitar style from Floyd Waldrop and from David Shelton of Shelton Laurel.

-Troy Harrison plays concerts and other programs both solo and with the Dowden Sisters.
+Troy Harrison plays concerts and other programs solo, with Rhiannon and the Relics, and with Crooked Pine.